mustard24/Fantasy-City-Generator/README.md

 The ElvenCity generator contains a list of Elven sounding prefixes and another list of similar sounding suffixes.
 It will then pull a random one of each and tether them together to make a name for a city.

+## Roadmap

+There is a lot to be done with this project.
+Getting the generators for the dwarven and human cities would be the first thing to do.
+The second to do would be generating mayors as well as the number of people in the city as well as the size of the city.
+(This would provide a range for the number of people in the city.)
+After that point we could generate histories for the city or produce cities for some of the more exotic races.
+A gui wrapper is a nice finisher for this project.

+## Contributing

+Email me at dmoody3@stu.jsu.edu if you are interested in collaborating on this project.

+## Authors

+Dustin Moody - Head Developer